trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 [^12]: “While in the earlier provisional order of the teaching collection the models had been set up in special cabinets, separate from the specimens, during the reorganization of the teaching collection undertaken this year using the newly assembled cabinets, all models were organized in the same systematic order as the specimens. \[…] After putting the collection items, which had previously been accommodated only provisionally, in a clear order for the first time, the next task was to work through the items more precisely and systematically, and, as it had become necessary in some cases, to remount them.”
 Anonymous.
 “Chronik der königlichen Friedrich-Wilhelms-Universität zu Berlin für das Rechnungsjahr 1889/90”.
 In _Chronik der Friedrich-Wilhelm-Universität_, vol. 3.
 Berlin, 1889/90: 130. https://www.digi-hub.de/viewer/image/1603900356647/1/LOG_0003/ (20.06.2021).

-[^13]: Anonymous. _Mitteilungen über naturwissenschaftliche Anstalten Berlins für die Mitglieder des V. internationalen Zoologen-Congresses_: 1.
+[^13]: Anonymous.
+“Mitteilungen über naturwissenschaftliche Anstalten Berlins für die Mitglieder des V. internationalen Zoologen-Congresses”: 1.

 [^14]: Richter, 1999: 62f.